Detection of GW200105 with a targeted eccentric search: Results

 Both the quasi-circular and eccentric searches successfully recover GW200105 as a LIGO Livingston only event with high statistical significance.
 GW200105 is the most significant event in both searches, and other lower ranked events are consistent with noise fluctuations.
 Although the Virgo detector was in observing mode during the event, GW200105 was not observed in Virgo due to its low sensitivity at that time.
 The LIGO Hanford detector was not observing during the occurrence of the event.
 This makes the detection of GW200105 in our analyses consistent with its classification as a single-detector event in GWTC-3~\cite{KAGRA:2021vkt,LIGOScientific:2021qlt}.

 In our targeted quasi-circular search, GW200105 is detected with an SNR $\rho$ of 13.42, a ranking statistic $\Lambda_s^{}$ of 26.43 and an exclusive IFAR of $976$ years.
 This IFAR value corresponds to a false alarm probability (FAP) of $2.28 \times 10^{-5}$, where the FAP is the probability of finding one or more noise background events exceeding the ranking statistics value of GW200105 in the observation time~\cite{Usman:2015kfa}.
 In the eccentric search, GW200105 is detected with a comparable SNR $\rho$ of $13.41$, but up-ranked to a higher ranking statistics $\Lambda_s^{}$ of 27.47.
 These translate to a lower bound of the IFAR of 1000 years and a lower FAP of $2.22 \times 10^{-5}$ in the eccentric search.
 Following~\cite{LIGOScientific:2016vbw}, FAPs are converted to single-sided Gaussian standard deviations $\sigma$ according to \be \sigma =-\sqrt{2}\, {\rm erf}^{-1}\{ 1-2(1-{\rm FAP}) \}, \ee where ${\rm erf}^{-1}$ is the inverse error function.
 The significance of GW200105 in the eccentric and quasi-circular searches is $4.083 \sigma$ and $4.077 \sigma$, respectively.
+When the 1000-year IFAR-cap in the extrapolation of the FAR for a single detector event is removed in both searches, the eccentric search assigns GW200105 an IFAR of 27417 years, while the quasi-circular IFAR remains unchanged at 976 years.

 We emphasize that the significances of GW200105, as reported above in terms of FAP- and $\sigma$-values should be interpreted cautiously.
 The conversion of the IFAR to FAP and subsequently to $\sigma$-values depends explicitly on the analyzed livetime of the detectors or the total foreground time~\cite{Usman:2015kfa}.
 Since our targeted analysis is conducted over a limited data segment with a total foreground time of approximately $8.11$ days surrounding GW200105, the reported FAP- and $\sigma$-values should be considered an indicative measure derived from the IFAR values of GW200105.
 For these reasons, we present IFAR values as the primary metric for assessing the statistical significance of GW200105.
 A summary of our searches is provided in Tab.~\ref{tab:search_summary} and Fig.~\ref{fig:search-results}.